hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2024-09-24 (Primer: Swift Testing)
+A primer to the new "Swift Testing" framework included in Xcode 16 used to replace XCTest unit testing

 ##### 2024-08-20 (Tools to help debugging memory and disk space issues)
 A reference to a couple of open source tools that can be useful in debugging memory and disk space issues.